Guangdong Xin Wenhua

-Guangdong Xin Wenhua is a commercial entity under the aegis of the Liaison Office, the political office of the Chinese Communist Party in Hong Kong.
-The group oversees a diverse portfolio of businesses, including printing services, retail, wholesale, and publishing.
-It also oversees several media outlets, including the newspapers Ta Kung Pao (founded in 1902) and Wen Wei Po (founded in 1948), the magazines Bauhinia and Knowledge Magazine, and the news portal Orange News.
+Guangdong Xin Wenhua operates as a commercial arm of the Liaison Office, the Chinese Communist Party’s political bureau in Hong Kong, with a broad portfolio spanning printing, retail, wholesale, and publishing.
+The group holds substantial media assets, including the long-standing newspapers Ta Kung Pao (est. 1902) and Wen Wei Po (est. 1948), magazines like Bauhinia and Knowledge Magazine, as well as the online platform Orange News.
+Local journalists and analysts in mid‑2023 have also identified Hong Kong Commercial Daily as part of its media holdings.

 Media assets